Why You Need a Reliable Moving Company in Prosper, TX

 Avoid These 6 Mistakes When Moving Boxes

-1. Not Double Taping the Bottoms
+1. Not Reinforcing the Bottoms of Boxes

 If you have heavy boxes, make sure you double tape the bottoms.
 This will reinforce those vulnerable areas so they don’t spill open and drop all the contents on the floor.
 Not only will you waste time cleaning up broken pieces, you’ll have to repack a new box the right way.
 Save yourself the hassle: double tape or triple tape the bottoms!

-2. Packing Large Boxes with Heavy Items
+2. Packing Heavy Items in Large Boxes

 Boxes aren’t meant to be overloaded.
 Be careful how much stuff you pack in each, especially when it comes to surprisingly heavy items such as books.
 Don’t just stack as many as you can till you reach the top.
 This is a top mistake many homeowners make, which can compromise the safety of your books as well as your back.
 Always use smaller boxes for heavy items like these, and don’t over pack.